Thursday, May 30, 2013

 Lashon harah has no purpose.

 My words have a purpose.
 The chillul hashem is not that we know that children are abused or that as an incest survivor I speak about it.
 The chillul hashem is that some of our most trusted leaders are involved in child abuse and cover ups.
 The kiddush Hashem has yet to come.
 When the rabbonim will listen to the screams and the tears of the children and the adult survivors, just as the rabbonim did in the time of Tamar, and when our leaders make some changes in the way they treat survivors and handle cases of child sexual abuse and incest.
 Then there will be a tikkun.
 A Kiddush Hashem.
-And are children will be safer.
+And our children will be safer.

 We know there is an epidemic of child sexual abuse among us.
 No one would assert that there is an epidemic of false allegations.
 But the way some people, even some rabbonim, speak you would think that false allegations are at least equal to true ones.
 This is not so by any stretch of the imagination.
 Let's err on the side of truth and our children's safety.